Elle-Máijá Tailfeathers

-Elle-Máijá Apiniskim Tailfeathers (born in 1986) is a Blackfoot and Sámi filmmaker, actor, and producer from the Kainai First Nation in Canada.
+Elle-Máijá Apiniskim Tailfeathers (born in 1986) is a Canadian filmmaker, actor, and producer.
 She has won several accolades for her film work, including multiple Canadian Screen Awards.

 Born in Cardston, Alberta, Tailfeathers began acting in the late 2000s before embarking on a career as a filmmaker.

 For directing The Body Remembers When the World Broke Open, she shared the Canadian Screen Award for Best Director with Kathleen Hepburn.
 That film also won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.

 Early life

 Tailfeathers was born to Bjarne Store-Jakobsen, a Sámi rights activist and journalist from Norway, and Kainai activist and doctor Esther Tailfeathers, from Canada.
 Her parents met at a global indigenous peoples' conference in Australia, and married sometime after.

 Career

 Tailfeathers studied acting at the Vancouver Film School, and graduated in 2006 and then moved on to the University of British Columbia where she would graduate with a degree in First Nations studies and a minor in women and gender studies in 2011.

 After acting for a period of time, Tailfeathers shifted her focus to filmmaking and began to work as a writer, director, and producer.
-During her time at the University of British Columbia she started to use film equipment and editing software.
+During her time at the University of British Columbia, she started to use film equipment and editing software.